lukas-krecan/JsonUnit/README.md

     // compares only the structure, not the values assertJsonStructureEquals("[{\"test\":1}, {\"test\":2}]", "[{\n\"test\": 1\n}, {\"TEST\": 4}]")

 When the values are compared, order of elements and whitespaces are ignored.
-On the other hand values 1 and 1.0 are considered to be different.

 Hamcrests matchers
 ----------------